SmarterApp/RDW_Documentation/docs/Runbook.BulkDeleteExams.md

 10. Re-start Exam Processors.

 ## Purging exams in the warehouse
 > **NOTE** Directly modifying the database carries high risk.
-This is not a standard operation and should be pursued only in extraordinary cicrumstances.
+This is not a standard operation and should be pursued only in extraordinary circumstances.

 Purging exams includes:
 * purging exams from the data mart(s).